iscars/react-overflow-slider/README.md

 - 📱 **Responsive Design** — Fully adapts to different screen sizes.
 - 🔥 **Supports Any Content** — Text, images, or custom HTML elements.
 - ⚡ **Zero Lag** — Perfect for mobile swipes and MacBook touchpads.
+- 🔍 **Initial Scroll Position** — Set a specific element to be visible on initialization.

 ## 📦 Installation